run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 #### --parallelism int
 > The number of pods this Job tries to run in parallel at any time.
 Used for [Hyperparameter optimization](../Walkthroughs/walkthrough-hpo.md).
 Use together with `--completions`.

-#### --ttl-after-finish duration
->  Define the duration, post Job finish, after which the Job is automatically deleted (5s, 2m, 3h, etc).
-> Note: This setting must first be enabled at the cluster level.
-See [Automatically Delete Jobs After Job Finish](../scheduling/auto-delete-jobs.md).

 ### Access Control